 Lock your bike securely at home too.
 Even better, bring it indoors.
 If you can’t, then invest in some serious security for your shed or garage such as a ground anchor or shed wall reinforcement.

 Register your bike.
 A service such as Bike Register, will physically mark your bike with an identifying feature and link it to your identity on the police database.
 Certain councils and police constabularies offer free solutions, and there are alternatives to Bike Register.

 Report it if gets stolen.
-Police now take bike theft far more seriously than they once did.
+Some police forces now take try and bike theft far more seriously than they once did, though it's a bit of a postcode lottery.
 Reporting stolen bikes helps give them the ammunition to keep it a priority.